 Field Trips will be based on educational objectives and will ensure that the care, welfare, and safety of students are in place.
-Students are required to travel to and from the activities with the team or club they represent unless a travel release form has been submitted and approved by the principal 24 hours before the event.
-Students with behavior issues who are on the D&F list or the ineligibility list may not be permitted to attend trips.
-Good conduct and appropriate dress is expected while on the trip and should reflect the values of Cloudcroft Schools.
+Students are required to travel to and from the activities, with the team or club, they represent unless a travel release form has been submitted and approved by the principal 24 hours prior to the event.
+Students that have behavior issues are on the D&F list, or on the ineligibility list may not be permitted to attend trips.
+Good conduct and appropriate dress is expected while on the entire trip and should reflect the values of Cloudcroft Schools.